(Ionad Seirbhíse Lusca)

 The building is a standard Applegreen layout, but with an additional toilet block accessible from outside, for use when the main building is closed.
 The parking areas were expanded in December 2020, as this was designated a stacking point as part of Dublin's Brexit preparations.

-It replaced an Applegreen garage at Balbriggan as the main service area on the route.
+It replaced an Applegreen forecourt at Balbriggan as the largest service area on the route.
 Although not a signposted service station, Applegreen built Balbriggan to get an early foot-in on the route.
-The Balbriggan project was first proposed in 1991, by an enterprising land owner.
+The Balbriggan project was first proposed by an enterprising land owner in 1991.

-The services opened on 8 September 2010, under a 25-year contract.
+The service area opened on 8 September 2010, under a 25-year contract.
 It was part of 'tranche 1', the first three service area contracts to be awarded in Ireland.